nickhudkins/pgan-tools/README.md

 You'll want to create a `.env` file to put some secrets (and config options) inside.

 ## You're Done!
-You may now run things like `npm start -- createRoles --dry`.
+You may now run things like `npm start -- createRoles -d`.
 If you haven't worked with npm scripts in the past, you may be thinking: _Holy crap what are all of those `--`, well it's how we pass arguments to the script that `npm start` is executing.
 That's all.

 ### You're Curious?